Skip to content

 Sienna Miller and Heath Ledger star in Casanova.
 (Source: Flickr – kmgsquidoo)

-Another important landmark used in the film is the Palazzo Soranzo Van Axel which was used to film the exterior gardens at Donato House (Casanova’s patio).
-It’s a four-floor Palace, with two open courtyards.
+Another vital landmark used in the film is the Palazzo Soranzo Van Axel, which was used to film the exterior gardens at Donato House (Casanova’s patio).
+It’s a four-floor Palace with two open courtyards.

 We also can’t forget the various scenes where the characters course through Venice’s Grand Canal using the famous gondolas.
-Overall, the film offers pretty stunning scenery to support the romantic and dreamy story.
+The film offers stunning scenery to support the romantic and dreamy story.

 The Italian Job

-As the movie opens, the heist takes place in Venice, Italy, particularly in Campo San Barnaba, Venice.
-Then, we move to Canazei, Trento, Trentino and we see the luscious white mountains of Alto Adige, Italy as the team celebrates and shares a toast.
+As the movie opens, the heist occurs in Venice, Italy, particularly Campo San Barnaba.
+Then, we move to Canazei, Trento, and Trentino and see the luscious white mountains of Alto Adige, Italy, as the team celebrates and shares a toast.
 The area is well known for its beautiful landscapes and skiing activities.

 Dreamy Landscapes: Film Locations in Italy

-Undeniably, over the past few decades, Italy has provided fantastic locations for many of the top films coming from Hollywood.
-It’s picturesque coastal cities, countryside and gorgeous historical locations provide the best backdrop to many movies, whether drama, comedies, action or romance.
-There’s no doubt that any movie producer will find exactly what they’re looking for in Italy if they’re on the look-out for perfect filming locations.
-We hope that through this guide, you may be able to explore some of the locations that have inspired Hollywood filmmakers to create their cinematic masterpieces!
+Undeniably, over the past few decades, Italy has provided fantastic locations for many of the top Hollywood films.
+Its picturesque coastal cities, countryside, and gorgeous historical locations offer the best backdrop to many movies, whether drama, comedies, action, or romance.
+No doubt, any movie producer will find precisely what they’re looking for in Italy if they’re looking for perfect filming locations.
+We hope that through this guide, you can explore some places that have inspired Hollywood filmmakers to create their cinematic masterpieces!

 Leave a comment